 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lexington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lexington is a town of professionals, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in Lexington who work in office and administrative support (12.78%), sales jobs (9.25%) and healthcare (7.93%).

 Setting & Lifestyle

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lexington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lexington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Lexington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.